-Years of studies and research have shown just how influential this design element can be to customer perceptions and decisions.
-And because it is inextricably linked to branding, proper understanding of the psychology of colour in design can prove vital in helping you make informed branding and design decisions and understanding how customers and potential customers may interact or relate with your brand and its products or services.
+Years of studies & research have shown just how influential this design element can be to customer perceptions & decisions.
+And because it is inextricably linked to branding, proper understanding of the psychology of colour in design can prove vital in helping you make informed branding & design decisions.
+Similarly understanding how customers & potential customers may interact or relate with your brand & its products or services.

 - Up to 93% of consumers report that visual perceptions may influence their purchasing judgments, according to ColourFast Printing.

-- Joe Hallock’s colour assignment report also revealed that gender differences may impact colour preferences and that while blue is the most acceptable colour for both genders, brown is the least preferred colour.
+- Joe Hallock’s colour assignment report also revealed that gender differences may impact colour preferences.
+Blue is the most acceptable colour for both genders.
+Brown comes in the least preferred colour.

-For brand recognition, colour choices can influence comprehension by as much as 73%, influence learning by up to 68%, and impact reading by about 40%.
+For brand recognition, colour choices can influence comprehension by as much as 73%, influence learning by up to 68% & impact reading by about 40%.